 Empowering people with disabilities to access their human rights

-Isabella Rigg, Program Officer at CBM Australia writes about a CBM partner organisation in Vietnam that is empowering people with disabilities to become leaders and advocates for their rights.
+Isabella Rigg, Program Officer at CBM Australia wrote about a CBM partner organisation in Vietnam that empowered people with disabilities to become leaders and advocates for their rights.

-Capacity building of Disabled People’s Organisations (DPOs) enabling voice and participation of people with disabilities in advocacy
+Capacity building of Disabled People’s Organisations (DPOs) enabled voice and participation of people with disabilities in advocacy

-In Vietnam, CBM’s partner organisation who are a DPO and Civil Society Organisation, are working to ensure all men, women, boys and girls with disabilities in Vietnam are well informed of their rights under the United Nations Convention on the Rights of Persons with Disabilities (CRPD) – which Vietnam is a signatory – and National Vietnam Disability Law.
-CBM’s partner are working with smaller DPOs and disability groups to ensure that they have the skills and confidence in working with government departments, to advocate for their rights and ensure that people with disabilities are not excluded from government programs and services.
+In Vietnam, CBM’s partner organisation – a DPO and Civil Society Organisation – worked to ensure all men, women, boys and girls with disabilities in Vietnam were well informed of their rights under the United Nations Convention on the Rights of Persons with Disabilities (CRPD) – which Vietnam is a signatory – and National Vietnam Disability Law.
+CBM’s partner worked with smaller DPOs and disability groups to ensure they had the skills and confidence when working with government departments to advocate for their rights and ensure that people with disabilities were not excluded from government programs and services.

-Strong and effective leadership paving the way for influencing government
+Strong and effective leadership paved the way for influencing government

-CBM recently met with the Vietnam Deaf Association whose members have been supported by CBM’s partner and Country Office staff to develop their skills for effective leadership, communication and policy and advocacy training on the CRPD and National Vietnam Disability Law.
-Leaders from the Association shared that the impact of training means “empowerment for us to learn about our rights so we can share with Deaf people”.
+CBM met with the Vietnam Deaf Association whose members were supported by CBM’s partner and Country Office staff to develop their skills for effective leadership, communication and policy and advocacy training on the CRPD and National Vietnam Disability Law.
+Leaders from the Association shared that the impact of training meant, “empowerment for us to learn about our rights so we can share with Deaf people”.
 Having strong and effective leadership skills is essential for the Association to influence their organisational strategy to government.
-The priorities for its members are getting legal recognition of sign language in Vietnam and advocating to government to ensure that costs for sign interpreters are included in government budgets.
+The priorities for its members was getting legal recognition of sign language in Vietnam and advocating to government to ensure that costs for sign interpreters were included in government budgets.

-Access to learning and information sharing leading to empowerment of people with disabilities
+Access to information sharing and learning lead to empowerment of people with disabilities

-Huong, an inspiring young female leader of the Vietnam Deaf Association, describes the broader impact of people with disabilities being informed of their rights:
+Huong, an inspiring young female leader of the Vietnam Deaf Association, described the broader impact of informing people with disabilities of their rights:

-CBM’s partner is continuing to work closely with the Vietnam Deaf Association in building their organisational capacity, contributing to the growing disability movement in Vietnam and ensuring all people with disabilities are equally able to access their rights.
+CBM’s partner continued to work closely with the Vietnam Deaf Association to build their organisational capacity, contributing to the growing disability movement in Vietnam and ensuring all people with disabilities were equally able to access their rights.

-The project receives funding through the Australian NGO Cooperation Program (ANCP) and with the generous support of CBM Australia donors.
+The project received funding through the Australian NGO Cooperation Program (ANCP) and with the generous support of CBM Australia donors.